RenderKit/oidn/doc/api.md

                             size_t bytePixelStride, size_t byteRowStride);

     void oidnSetSharedFilterImage(OIDNFilter filter, const char* name,
-                                  void* ptr, OIDNFormat format,
+                                  void* devPtr, OIDNFormat format,
                                   size_t width, size_t height,
                                   size_t byteOffset,
                                   size_t bytePixelStride, size_t byteRowStride);

-It is possible to specify either a data buffer object (`buffer` argument) with the `oidnSetFilterImage` function, or directly a pointer to shared user-managed data (`ptr` argument) with the `oidnSetSharedFilterImage` function.
-Regardless of whether a buffer or a pointer is specified, the data must be acessible to the device.
-To ensure this,
+It is possible to specify either a data buffer object (`buffer` argument) with the `oidnSetFilterImage` function, or directly a pointer to user-managed device-accessible data (`devPtr` argument) with the `oidnSetSharedFilterImage` function.
+Regardless of whether a buffer or a pointer is specified, the data *must* be accessible to the device.
+The easiest way to guarantee this regardless of the device (CPU or GPU) is using buffer objects.

 In both cases, you must also specify the name of the image parameter to set (`name` argument, e.g. `"color"`, `"output"`), the pixel format (`format`